Who We Are

 - Acting on the knowledge that AAC does not inhibit natural speech

 - Ensuring the student has abundant opportunities to observe proficient use of an AAC system.
-This will ensure that the student using AAC, like his or her typically developing peers, benefits from observing fluent communication in his or her own expressive modality.
+This will ensure that the student using AAC, like their typically developing peers, benefits from observing fluent communication in their own expressive modality.

 - Working in conjunction with a student’s family, teacher, and other professionals to ensure that AAC recommendations are consistent with language, learning and other goals.
 These goals are often identified in a student’s individualized education plan.